QuestUJ/QuestAssembler/README.md

 Welcome to the Quest Assembler repository!
 This project aims to provide a text-based RPG platform for players and dungeon masters to enjoy game sessions over the internet.

-# Features

 ### Real-time Communication
-> Stay connected with your party members and dungeon master through built-in chat, enhancing immersion and fostering teamwork.
+> Stay connected with your co-players and game master through built-in chat, fostering teamwork.

 ### Immersive Storytelling
 > Embark on epic quests and unravel captivating narratives with AI-assisted story generation.
-From plot twists to character interactions, our platform enhances immersion and engagement in your campaigns.
-Utilize the power of Phi-3-Mini for dynamic story elements, and add photos to make the story visually engaging.
+From plot twists to character interactions, our platform enhances immersion and engagement in your stories.
+Utilize the power of Phi-3-Mini for enhanced storytelling, and add photos to make the story visually engaging.

-### Avatar and Description Setting
+### Avatar and Description personalization
 > Personalize your online presence by setting your avatar and character description.
 This allows you to visually represent your character during gameplay.

 # How to play